SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/SymbolPalette/SymbolPreview/README.md

 #Symbol Preview Sample

-This sample demonstrate how to change the preview size of a palette item.
+This sample demonstrates how to change the preview size of a palette item.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/symbolpalette?theme=fluent